Skillz4Killz/dapi-bench/README.md

 **Harmony**

-If you are using Harmony, instead of Discordeno:

 - 10,000 servers, with a total of **81.543 seconds**, Harmony is **24.281 seconds** slower.
 - 100,000 servers, with a total of **815.43 seconds**, Harmony is **242.81** seconds slower which is about **4 minute**.
 - 1,000,000 servers, with a total of **8154.3 seconds**, Harmony is **7796.4125** seconds slower which is about **129.9402 minutes**.

 **Detritus**

-If you are using Detritus, instead of Discordeno:

 - 10,000 servers, with a total of **79.232 seconds**, Detritus is **24.281 seconds** slower.
 - 100,000 servers, with a total of **815.43 seconds**, Detritus is **242.81 seconds** slower which is about **4 minutes**.